North East England: Coal mining

 As an example of the many coal mines (colloquially known as pits) that were created in the Northeast's Monkwearmouth Colliery (or Wearmouth Colliery) was a large deep pit that went out under the North Sea.
 It was located on the north bank of the River Wear and was the largest pit in Sunderland and one of the most important in County Durham.
 The mine opened in 1835 and was the last to remain operating in the Durham Coalfield, with the last shift leaving the pit on 10 December 1993 and ending over 800 years of commercial underground coal mining in the region.
 The Colliery site has been cleared to make way for the Sunderland A.F.C's Stadium of Light which opened in July 1997.
 The mine is commemorated by a large sculpture of a miners lamp at the entrance to the stadium.

 The Durham Coalfield remains a national resource for the UK economy today and for the future.
 Most of the mines in the region were closed during the years of UK Prime Minister Margaret Thatcher (see UK miners' strike (1984–1985)) however several large open cast coal mines are still operational in the region.

 Today companies like Five-Quarter are investigating the use of the latest technology for underground coal gasification to access the Durham Coalfield reserves.
 Professor Paul Younger of Newcastle University in 2011 reported that "Around 75 per cent of the coal in the North East is still underground, even though we have been mining it on an industrial scale longer than anyone else in the world.
 Previously a lot of this coal was too deep for conventional mining, or too far off shore.
-Even today this resource this could never be exploited by conventional means, but the technology to harness that resource has now become cost effective."
+Even today this resource could never be exploited by conventional means, but the technology to harness that resource has now become cost effective."
 Accessing these reserves is of particular importance to the local chemical industry.